cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Notice what's happening here.
 The human has done the theory-building work: understanding the domain, making architectural decisions, establishing patterns.
 The AI is doing rote execution _within_ that established framework.
 And crucially, there's a checkpoint: "ask me whenever something doesn't translate 1:1."
 The human stays in the loop, ready to exercise judgment when the pattern breaks down.

-This is AI as a tool, subordinate to human expertise and institutional decision-making.
+This is AI as a tool that serves your expertise.
 It's not AI as a replacement for the hard intellectual work.

 The difference matters.
 Boilerplate generation, documentation summarization, test scaffolding within an established pattern—these don't require theory-building.
 They don't involve the architectural decisions and domain understanding that give a codebase its coherence.
 Using AI for these is like using a calculator for arithmetic: it frees up mental energy for the work that actually matters.